 We welcome anyone to this course who has a keen interest in the subject area.
 In particular, the course is for you if you are a:

 - Mental health practitioner in non-specialist services (Adult and CAMHS) and are keen to develop your knowledge and skills in relation to the care of women in the perinatal period.

 - Non-mental health professional who cares for women during the pregnancy and the postnatal period and you are keen to develop your knowledge and skills in perinatal mental health in order to improve the care you provide.
-You may be working as a:

 - Health Visitor or Health Visitor Assistant

-- Social carer or Social worker
+- Social Worker or other Practitioner within Social Care

-- Children’s centre and Early Years Practitioner
+- Children’s Centre or Early Years Practitioner